mingliangzhang2018/PGDP/README.md

 - CUDA version: **10.1**
 - Other settings please refer to *requirements.txt*

-We use **4 NVIDIA 1080ti GPU cards** for the training and more GPUS with large batch size will bring a little performance improvment.
+We use **4 NVIDIA 1080ti GPU cards** for the training and more GPUs with large batch size will bring a little performance improvment.

 ## Pretrain models